youngershen/django-easy-validator/README.md

 # Django contrib validator
-this software inspired by the validation system of [laravel](https://laravel.com/docs/5.5/validation), you can use this software to validate your data easily and softly.
+this piece of software is inspired by the validation system of [laravel](https://laravel.com/docs/5.5/validation), you can use this software to validate your POST/GET data easily and softly.

 ## Requirements